arkndjl/website/content/posts/awoba-intro.md

 +++

 [Reading](https://web.archive.org/web/20230225050336/https://www.seanlahman.com/baseball-archive/sabermetrics/sabermetric-manifesto/)
-## wOBA, xWOBA, and their flaws
+## Creating aWOBA - wOBA, xWOBA, and their flaws
-### Notes
-- There is a clear relationship between a team’s runs scored and allowed and its wins and losses.
-This relationship isn’t perfect, but it is very strong.
-A good formula, determined empirically from the data by Bill James, is that a team’s ratio of wins to losses will be equal to the square of the ratio between its runs scored and allowed.

-Rank your top five hitters (ignoring defensive and baserunning contributions) based on last season’s performance, with an explanation of how you arrived at your rankings.

-In order to identify the top five hitters in the league based on last season’s performance, it is imperative to use the least-flawed metrics for the purpose of identifying hitting production.
-By far the most evolved outcome-based hitting metric is wOBA, which accounts for the linear weight of each offensive outcome, giving more weight to extra base hits than singles/walks, while simultaneously retaining the importance of walks and singles (compared to other stats like batting average, which doesn’t account for walks/OBP, or OBP, which doesn’t account for the higher value of extra base hits)
+In order to identify the top hitters in the league based on last season’s performance, it is imperative to use the least-flawed metrics for the purpose of identifying hitting production.
+By far the most evolved outcome-based hitting metric is wOBA, which accounts for the linear weight of each offensive outcome, giving more weight to extra base hits than singles/walks, while simultaneously retaining the importance of walks and singles (compared to other stats like batting average, which doesn’t account for walks/OBP, or OBP, which doesn’t account for the higher value of extra base hits).

 However, to truly identify the best hitters of the past season, it is not enough to just sort by wOBA to identify the best hitters based on outcome.
 Hitters, due to a combination of luck, park factors, weather factors, and infinitely other variables, may be HITTING the ball better than their counterparts, and experiencing worse results.
 This is where the metric of xWOBA comes in, or the expected wOBA of a hitter based on the expected linear weight result of their offensive production using batting data.

 xWOBA has its own flaws, as it fails to account for certain non luck-based outcomes that WOBA does.
 For example, if a hitter has a particular aptitude for hitting against the shift, or identifying corner infielders playing too far back in order to bunt for a base hit, their xWOBA will be affected negatively, but their WOBA won’t.

 Because of these factors, it is key to use a combination of WOBA and xWOBA to equally account for the luckiness of certain outcomes that would penalize a hitter’s WOBA, while also accounting for intentionally “unexpected” productive outcomes that xWOBA would penalize.

 ## Creating aWOBA
 Because WOBA represents a player’s tangible production, and xWOBA represents a player’s hypothetically expected production, both are valuable, and both should be equally weighted in the evaluation of a hitter’s production over the past year.
 In order to this, I will be using “mWOBA” to represent the averaged WOBA value between WOBA and xWOBA.
 The formula is simple: